OfficeDev/TrainingContent/O3653-2 Deep Dive into Office 365 APIs for Calendar, Mail, and Contacts/Lab.md

 In this lab, you will use the Exchange client of the Office 365 APIs to program against Office 365 contacts as part of an ASP.NET MVC5 application.

 ## Prerequisites
 1. You must have an Office 365 tenant and Windows Azure subscription to complete this lab.
 If you do not have one, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain a trial.
-You must also have access to an Exchange inbox within an Office 365 developer tenancy.
+You must also have access to an Exchange mailbox within an Office 365 developer tenancy.
 1. You must have the Office 365 API Tools version 1.2.41027.2 installed in Visual Studio 2013.

 ## Lab Setup: Setting up your Exchange account with Sample Contacts for Testing